Protect Iconic Public Lands Before Year End

 Oregon—Smith River, Owyhee River Canyon, River Democracy Act, Oregon Recreation Enhancement (ORE) Act

-Senators Merkley and Wyden have proposed numerous bills to protect incredible outdoor recreation opportunities in the state.
-The Smith River NRA Expansion Act would expand protections for the Oregon headwaters of the Smith River; proposed protections for the Owyhee Canyonlands in southeastern Oregon would be one of the most significant conserved landscapes in the lower 48 if it passed, and would conserve spectacular paddling and hiking; the River Democracy Act would expand protections for 4,700 miles of rivers and streams in Oregon; and for the Oregon Recreation Enhancement (ORE) Act would protect recreation opportunities throughout southwestern Oregon, establishing the Molalla Recreation Area and a Rogue Canyon Recreation Area.
+Senators Wyden and Merkley have proposed numerous bills to protect incredible outdoor recreation opportunities in the state.
+The Smith River NRA Expansion Act would expand protections for the Oregon headwaters of the Smith River; proposed protections for the Owyhee Canyonlands in southeastern Oregon would be one of the most significant conserved landscapes in the lower 48 if it passed, and would conserve spectacular paddling and hiking; the River Democracy Act would expand protections for 4,700 miles of rivers and streams in Oregon; and the Oregon Recreation Enhancement (ORE) Act would protect recreation opportunities throughout southwestern Oregon, establishing the Molalla Recreation Area and a Rogue Canyon Recreation Area.

 Colorado—CORE Act, Dolores River

 Although the Camp Hale-Continental Divide National Monument protected portions of the original CORE Act, Senator Bennet and Representative Neguse’s CORE Act would protect a number of additional landscapes, including the Thompson Divide, the San Juan Mountains, the Curecanti National Recreation Area, and new Wilderness areas along the Continental Divide.
 All of the proposed designations in the CORE Act have been carefully vetted by recreation groups, and would protect recreational opportunities like hiking, climbing, skiing, and mountain biking.
-Senator Bennet and Representative Neguse have also proposed protections for the Dolores River, home to world-class recreation, especially whitewater rafting, kayaking, and canoeing when flows allow, and backcountry hiking and backpacking opportunities.
+Senator Bennet and Representative Boebert have also proposed protections for the Dolores River, home to world-class recreation, especially whitewater rafting, kayaking, and canoeing when flows allow, and backcountry hiking and backpacking opportunities.

 New Mexico—Pecos Watershed, M.H.
 Dutch Salmon Greater Gila Wild and Scenic Rivers Act

 In New Mexico, Senator Henrich and Representative Leger Fernandez have proposed protections for the Pecos Watershed, which would protect the Upper Pecos from mineral development, designate the Thompson Peak Wilderness Area, and protect whitewater resources between Cowles and Pecos, where the river flows through wooded high mountain canyons, barren tablelands with bluffs, and rugged rock formations.
-Senator Bennet and Representative Vasquez have proposed protecting nearly 450 miles of outstanding rivers and streams through the M.H.
+Senator Heinrich and Representative Vasquez have proposed protecting nearly 450 miles of outstanding rivers and streams through the M.H.
 Dutch Salmon Greater Gila Wild and Scenic Rivers Act.

 Montana—Blackfoot Clearwater, Montana Headwaters

-In Montana, Senator Tester has championed recreation and conservation protections with the Blackfoot Clearwater Stewardship Act, which would protect the Blackfoot River, and expand protections for the Bob Marshall, Scapegoat, and Mission Mountains Wilderness areas.
+In Montana, Senator Tester has championed recreation and conservation protections with the Blackfoot Clearwater Stewardship Act, which would protect the Blackfoot River and expand protections for the Bob Marshall, Scapegoat, and Mission Mountains Wilderness areas.
 His bill to protect the Montana Headwaters would add 20 rivers to the Wild and Scenic River System.

 Over the years, Outdoor Alliance has advocated for and helped pass millions of acres of land protections.
 And we continue to advocate for numerous landscapes that are highly deserving of more protections, including many of these land protection bills that have been moving through Congress in the last few years.